cgkineo/adapt-list/README.md

 ### \_bulletAlignment (string):
 Controls the vertical alignment of the list item image or bullet alongside the text content.
 If the `_columns` property has a value above `0` then this properties alignment switches from vertical to horizontal.
 Values available utilise the CSS property [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items).
 The default value is `start`.
 It contains the following settings:
 * `start`: Aligns the list item image or bullet to the top of the container.
 If `_columns` is used then this setting aligns the list item image or bullet with the natural page direction.
 In a left-to-right course this is left by default.
 * `center`: Aligns the list item image or bullet to the center of the container vertically.
-If `_columns` is used then this settings aligns the list item image or bullet horizontally.
+If `_columns` is used then this setting aligns the list item image or bullet horizontally.
 * `end`: Aligns the list item image or bullet to the bottom of the container.
 If `_columns` is used then this setting aligns the list item image or bullet to the opposite side of the natural page direction.
 In a left-to-right course this is right by default.

 ### \_items (object):